ciphynx/twilight-cloudflare-workers/README.md

-# twilight-cf-worker
+# twilight-cloudflare-workers

-`twilight-cf-worker` is a library to verify incoming Discord interaction requests on Cloudflare Worker.
+Verify Discord interactions on Cloudflare Workers with Twilight.

 ### API